juangm/E2EShockShop/README.md

 - Follow instructions in the [link](https://microservices-demo.github.io/docs/quickstart.html)
 - Before running the tests make sure the shop is running and it is available in `http://localhost:80`

-## Installing and running E2E with Cypress
+## E2E with Cypress

+### Installation

-- :construction: WIP...
+- NodeJS
+- Run in the working directory `yarn install`

+### Running Cypress

+- To open cypress console: `yarn cy`
+- Run checkout scenarios with electron in headless mode: `yarn cy:electron`
+- Run checkout scenarios with latest chrome: `yarn cy:chrome`

 ## Test Scenarios for Checkout Process